Skip to main content

 auth-user-session-ttl-minutes

-Time to live (TTL) duration in minutes used to determine when a user auth session token expires.
-When expired, the user will be required to log in and obtain a new token.
+Time to live (TTL) duration in minutes, used to determine when a user auth session token expires.
+When expired, the user must log in and obtain a new token.
 This setting is not affected by auth-token-max-ttl-minutes.
 Session tokens are created when a user logs into Rancher.

-Time to live (TTL) duration in minutes used to determine when a kubeconfig token expires.
-When the token is expired, the API will reject the token.
-This setting can not be larger than auth-token-max-ttl-minutes.
-This setting applies to a token generated in a requested kubeconfig file.
-Except those generated by Rancher CLI.
+Time to live (TTL) duration in minutes, used to determine when a kubeconfig token expires.
+When the token is expired, the API rejects the token.
+This setting can't be larger than auth-token-max-ttl-minutes.
+This setting applies to tokens generated in a requested kubeconfig file, except for tokens generated by Rancher CLI.
+The default value is 0, which means that tokens never expire.
 Introduced in version 2.6.6.

 kubeconfig-token-ttl-minutes

-Time to live (TTL) duration in minutes used to determine when a kubeconfig token that was generated by the CLI expires.
+Time to live (TTL) duration in minutes, used to determine when a kubeconfig token that was generated by the CLI expires.
 Tokens are generated by the CLI when kubeconfig-generate-token is false.
-When the token is expired, the API will reject the token.
-This setting can not be larger than auth-token-max-ttl-minutes.
-Deprecated since version 2.6.6, and will be removed in 2.8.0: This setting will be replaced with the value of kubeconfig-default-token-TTL-minutes.
+When the token is expired, the API rejects the token.
+This setting can't be larger than auth-token-max-ttl-minutes.
+Deprecated since Rancher v2.6.6.

 auth-token-max-ttl-minutes

 Maximum Time to Live (TTL) in minutes allowed for auth tokens.
-If a user attempts to create a token with a TTL greater than auth-token-max-ttl-minutes, Rancher will set the token TTL to the value of auth-token-max-ttl-minutes.
+If a user attempts to create a token with a TTL greater than auth-token-max-ttl-minutes, Rancher sets the token TTL to the value of auth-token-max-ttl-minutes.
 Auth tokens are tokens created for authenticating API requests.
-Changed in version 2.6.6: Applies to all kubeconfig tokens and api tokens.
+The default value is 0, which means that tokens never expire.
+Rancher v2.6.6 and later: Applies to all kubeconfig tokens and api tokens.

 kubeconfig-generate-token

-When true, kubeconfigs requested through the UI will contain a valid token.
-When false, the kubeconfig will contain a command that uses the Rancher CLI to prompt the user to log in.
-The CLI then will retrieve and cache a token for the user.
+When true, kubeconfigs requested through the UI contain a valid token.
+When false, the kubeconfig contains a command that uses the Rancher CLI to prompt the user to log in.
+The CLI then retrieves and caches a token for the user.